Are you thinking of replacing that old rusty faucet?

 5. Keep scrubbing until you are satisfied with the result.
 I switch between scrubbing with a cloth and scrub sponge depending on the hardness of the rust.

-6. Rinse the faucet with water and dry with a cloth.
+6. Rinse the faucet with water and dry it with a cloth.
 Your faucet should look much cleaner.

 For Serious Faucet Rust